digiltd/wordpress-snippets/new-site-setup/README.md

 I use Git solo, so now I just version control all the plugins, no biggie.

-I use BeanStalk so I don't feel too guilty using slightly more space than I need.
+I use a paid repo (BeanStalk) so I don't feel too guilty using slightly more space than I need.

 More than once I have benefited from being able to revert back to an older version of a plugin (usually WooCommerce) when the update caused problems.

-Shock horror!!!
-I also version control my bower_components for similar reasons.
+My other dirty secret is I also version control my bower_components for similar reasons.
 I use the /bower_componants/library/file.css paths in my enqueues which I call conditionaly like a good boy.
 But when I deploy, those files don't exist because they are not in repo for BeanStalk to transfer to the server.

-# Installation
+## Installation

 Create your folder in the place you put your local files.
 In my case a folder in my home directory